 In this article we will talk about what is hypnosis.
 To do this we invite you to listen to Derren Brown.
 Derren Brown is a famous entertainer who uses hypnosis for some of his work.
 As you will hear, he started his career doing stage hypnotism.
 In this interview he talks openly about that stage of his career.
 The discussion is relevant to stage hypnotism.
 Clinical hypnotherapy works differently.
 Click here for information about clinical and therapeutic hypnotherapy.

-I hope this clip is helpful in explaining more about Derren’s story and explains more about what stage hypnosis is.
+I hope this clip is helpful in explaining more about Derren’s story and explaining also more about what stage hypnosis is.

 What is hypnosis